MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/skip.md

   pull_request:

 jobs:
-  build_and_deploy:
+  build-deploy:
     steps:
       - name: Build
+        # ...

-      - name: Deploy   # Run conditionally
+      - name: Deploy
         if: ${{ github.event_name != 'pull_request' }}
+        # ...

-      - name: Clean-up # This step will always run
+      - name: Clean-up # This step will ALWAYS run
+        # ...
 ```

 Note we don't have to specify a branch name.